pasqal-io/Pulser/docs/source/review.rst

 like how many atoms a Register can hold and in what configurations they can be arranged in; what channels are available and what values they can reach, among others.
-For this reason, a **Sequence** is closely dependent on the **Device** it is meant to run on and shoulbe be created with it in mind from the start.
+For this reason, a **Sequence** is closely dependent on the **Device** it is meant to run on and should be created with it in mind from the start.

 This **Sequence** is the central object in Pulser and it consists essentially of a series of **Pulses** (and other instructions) that are sequentially